As seen in:

 To make your dental assistant resume turn heads like a newly-whitened smile, see our guide: "How to Put Your Education on a Resume [Tips & Examples]"

-First, you used the right skills keywords.
+First, use the right skills keywords.
 They got you past the Applicant Tracking System.

-Second, you listed skills that matter to this dentist.
+Second, list skills that matter to this dentist.

-Third, you proved your dental assistant skills in your experience and education sections.
+Third, prove your dental assistant skills in your experience and education sections.

 Take a peek at this dental assistant resume sample to see how best to list your hard skills vs soft skills:

 Let's start with a real world dental assistant job description.
 The salary is $42,000 a year.